PurushothamVadde/NLP_Predicting_Cuisine_with_KNNclassification/README.md

 ### How did you turn your text into features and why?

-I used the TfidfVectorizer to convert the text into features.
+I used the TfidfVectorizer to convert the text into features. \
-The Input_matrix contains the features for input ingredients.
+The Input_matrix contains the features for input ingredients. \ The new_matrix contains the features of input json file ingredients. \
-The new_matrix contains the features of input json file ingredients.
+To calcuate the distance between each vector in KNN model the text has to be converted into the numerical format.

 > def Vectorizer (Normalized_data):
 >>    vectorizer = TfidfVectorizer(stop_words='english') \